 - Neurological exam: This may include testing your reflexes, muscle strength, muscle tone, senses of touch and sight, gait, posture, coordination, balance and mental skills.
 Impaired eye movement or muscle weakness may prompt a doctor to evaluate further.

 - Blood tests to measure myasthenic antibodies in the blood: About 80 to 85 percent of MG patients test positive for AChR antibodies – antibodies to the acetylcholine receptor – in their blood.
-Patients who have these antibodies have varying degrees of weakness, so the blood test does not predict disease severity.
+A positive antibody supports the diagnosis of MG, but a higher number or titer of this antibody does not correlate with more severe disease.
 Another 5 to 10 percent are found to have antibodies to muscle-specific serum kinase (MuSK), a protein that helps organize ACh receptors on the muscle cell surface.
 This antibody also can be tested for in the blood.
 A blood test for the LRP4 antibody is not yet commercially available.
-Blood tests may not be conclusive, particularly in patients with mild cases of MG or with ocular MG.
+Some MG patients have normal antibody levels, especially with the restricted ocular form of MG.

 - Ice Test: Cooling of muscles affected by MG may transiently improve weakness.
 This test is simple and easily performed on a droopy eyelid, often helping to confirm a diagnosis of MG.

 - Edrophonium Test: A short-acting drug called edrophonium chloride (Tensilon®) is given intravenously.
 If weakness, especially in the eye muscles, briefly and temporarily improves, it indicates you may have MG.
 The drug does this by blocking an enzyme that breaks down acetylcholine, the chemical that transmits signals from nerve endings to muscles.
 A trial use of oral pyridostigmine bromide (Mestinon) is an alternative approach.